 Sure it’s a cliché, but when talking preparedness the old adage “Better safe than sorry” is fitting.
 There is rarely advance notice of an earthquake, a terrorist attack or a tornado before it flattens homes, destroys infrastructure or displaces entire communities.
 And even when an emergency or disaster is anticipated, who can truthfully say that they’re ready for anything?

 Write and rehearse family evacuation and communication plans that identifies a family meeting place, accounts for individuals' unique needs, and includes local emergency numbers and an Out-of-Town Contact.
-If you have neither a contact nor a plan, download a free template from Ready.gov
+Download a communication plan template in English (PDF) or Spanish (PDF)

 Know the hazards in your community.
 Ask school administrators and your employer to see evacuation plans and preparedness procedures.
 Listen to/watch local and national weather and news coverage, and learn to use everyday technologies (e.g., the internet and mobile phones) to stay connected in an emergency.